displaycoffee/sites/themusescircle/wp-content/themes/themusescircle/readme.txt

 A theme for themusescircle.com

 == Credits/Copyright ==
-Theme created by kailala.
+Theme created by displaycoffee.
 Copyright 2016 themusescircle.com.

 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License.